barryclark/jekyll-now/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

    std::make_index_sequence<2>{});
 }
 ```
-Here, we have delegated the actual implementation of creating a proxy to a truly variadic function template `create_proxy_impl`.
+If we want to support functions of 3,4,5,... arguments we have to manually implement the appropriate overloads.
+Note that we have delegated the actual implementation of creating a proxy to a truly variadic function template `create_proxy_impl`.
 We are also passing an index sequence to `create_proxy_impl` to help dispatch the elements of the vector to the arguments of the callable.
 Note further, that the `create_proxy` methods take the argument type `T` as their first template parameter and `F` as the second.
 This is so that the user can specify `T`, but can let the compiler deduce the type of the callable `F`.
 For the `create_proxy_impl` function template, `F` has to go first so we can have the variadic argument type list last.
-But in this case it doen't hurt, because both `F` and `T` are known types when calling `create_proxy_impl` from the `create_proxy` overloads.
+But in this case it doesn't hurt, because both `F` and `T` are known types when calling `create_proxy_impl` from the `create_proxy` overloads.
 The user does not have to bother with finding out the type of the callable.

 Now for the implementation of the `create_proxy_impl` helper.
 Since we want to dispatch the parameters to the function from a vector of `T`s , we have to make sure that all types are the same.
 We'll do that by implementing a helper structure that checks for that and extracts the type of argument.